SAT scores for both Rome and Floyd school systems above state, national averages

 Floyd County Schools posted a total score mean of 1092 and Rome City Schools had a total score mean of 1077.
 Both systems scored higher than the state average of 1054 and national average of 1049.

 The 2017 SAT results set a new baseline for year-to-year comparisons.
-Results from earlier reports were based on the old SAT, which had a different score scale and different benchmarks, according to a Georgia Department of Education release.
+Results from earlier reports were based on the old SAT, which had a different score scale and different benchmarks.
 The 2017 and 2018 SAT scores are comparable, but comparisons to 2016 or earlier are not accurate.

 Again, both systems were above state and national averages.
 The average statewide was 537 for the reading and writing portion and 517 in math.
 The average nationally is 529 for reading and 520 for math.